Subscribe via RSS Feed

 The plantar fascia is a shock-absorbing tissue that supports the arch in your foot.
 But, if tension on that tissue becomes too great, it can create small tears in the fascia.
 Repetitive stretching and tearing can cause the fascia to become irritated or inflamed.

 • Improper shoes.
-Shoes that are thin-soled or lack arch support or the ability to absorb shock don’t protect your feet.
+Shoes that are thin-soled, lack arch support, or the ability to absorb shock don’t protect your feet.
 If you regularly wear shoes with high heels, your Achilles tendon — which is attached to your heel — can contract and shorten, causing strain on the tissue around your heel.

 • Your foot structure